Updated on 12/16/2022

 Help is Available for All Types of Bipolar Disorder

 Treatment is available for all types of bipolar disorder.
-The first step to recovery is to seek help from a medical doctor or licensed mental health care provider such as a psychiatrist.
+When it comes to how to treat bipolar disorder, the first step to recovery is to seek help from a medical doctor or licensed mental health care provider such as a psychiatrist.
 The professional will likely provide you with a psychological assessment for bipolar disorder and work with you to create a treatment plan specifically for you.
-You might also be asked to monitor your daily moods and sleep patterns through a mood chart to help with diagnosis.
+You might also be asked to monitor your daily mood changes and sleep patterns through a mood chart to help with diagnosis.

-Treatment for this disorder usually includes a variety of strategies to manage the condition over the long term such as psychotherapy and medication.
+Treatment for this disorder usually includes a variety of strategies to manage the condition over the long term such as therapy for bipolar disorder and medication.
 Since bipolar disorder is a chronic illness, treatment must be ongoing.

 With treatment and through an individual’s own efforts, people with all types of bipolar disorder can live rich, rewarding lives.